Frequently Asked Questions

 A: Sorry I don't know (neither for any other country).
 Please check with your local authorities.
 Parcels are shipped via ost office, no couriers - sometimes the customs do not intercept.
 But nothing can be guaranteed.

-A: My website only accepts payments in Euros (enabling other currencies brings a whole lot of technical issues).
+A: Our website only accepts payments in Euros (enabling other currencies brings a whole lot of technical issues).
 The exchange will be carried out by your credit/debit card issuer, please look up today's rates to get the idea.
 There might be a processing fee on top of that.
-If you wish to use PayPal instead, you can send arbitrary amount of money in your local currency and see how much I will receive - that works too.
 If you wish to use bank transfer, we can agree on amount in your currency via e-mail up front.

 A: No plans right now.
 It's the same amount of work for me to ship to them as to you directly.
 Although I am looking at working with one distributor in USA, it might make things easier for you there (payments in USD, no customs and getting it quicker).